Obarun/66/doc/66-disable.md

 ## Options

-- **-h**: prints this help.
+- **-h, --help**: prints this help.

-- **-S**: stops the *service* on the fly directly after disabling it.
+- **-S, --stop**: stops the *service* on the fly directly after disabling it.
 If the state of the *service* is already down, this option will have no effect.
 This also applies to the required-by  dependencies of the service.

 ## Usage examples